 For the purposes of this award, public engagement activities are defined as the individual’s active participation in efforts to engage with the public on science- and technology-related issues and promote meaningful dialogue between science and society, as highlighted in this video.

 The award will be given at the AAAS Annual Meeting.

-Nominee must be an early-career scientist or engineer in academia, government or industry actively conducting research in any scientific discipline (including social sciences and medicine).
+- Nominee must be an individual scientist or engineer.
 Groups or institutions will not be considered for this award.
 AAAS employees are ineligible.
 One scientist or engineer will be chosen to receive the award on an annual basis.

-Nominations may be made by AAAS affiliate organizations, universities, government agencies, media, research organizations, and individuals.
+Nominations may be made by individuals, universities, government agencies, media, research organizations, and AAAS affiliate organizations.

 Prior nomination does not exclude a candidate from consideration in subsequent years.

 The selection committee will include distinguished scientists, engineers, science communicators, and science popularizers named by AAAS.
 The decisions of the committee will be final.

 During the award year, AAAS will expect the recipient will continue participating in public engagement with science activities and initiatives.

 Nominations are now closed and are accepted from August until October 15.
 All nominations must be submitted electronically through our application form during that time.
 Nominations will not be accepted by email or by post.